tsemach/typescript-txjs/README.md

 ----

 ##**TxQueuePoint**
-  - a class using message queue communication as part of C2C.
+  - a class using message queue communication as part of C2C (component-2-component data transfering).
-  - it include a TxConntor type implement all the details needed to connect, send and receive data from queue.
+  - it include a TxConntor type member implement all the details needed to connect, send and receive data from queue.

-  Defining a queue point is as:
+  Defining a queue point is as follow:
   ````typscript
   // get a new queue-point under the name 'GITHUB::GIST::C2' and save on the registry
   queuepoint = TxQueuePointRegistry.instance.queue('GITHUB::GIST::C2');
   ````
-  queuepoint (as mountpoint) objects are kept in TxQueuePointRegistry by their identifier (a selector) which could be a string or a Symbol.
+  queuepoint (as mountpoint) objects are kept in TxQueuePointRegistry by their identifier (a selector) which could be a string as well as Symbol.

 - **C2C**
     - first define a driver (see C2C section).
     - then define a queuepoint as follow:
     ````typescript
       queuepoint: TxQueuePoint = TxQueuePointRegistry.instance.queue('GITHUB::API::AUTH');